OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 let a: usize = *bad_ptr + 1; // will break! pointer found to be invalid.
 ```

-This is especially a godsend when using garbage collection plans that can move your data around: if our safety check sees you're pointing to data that has since been moved, you forgot to update that pointer when moving, and you've got a bug.
+This is a godsend when using garbage collection plans that can move your data around: if our safety check sees you're pointing to data that has since been moved, you forgot to update that pointer when moving, and you've got a bug[^forwarding-pointer].
 More on moving GC later.
-(Note for MMTk devs: it would then be a forwarding pointer, but the indirection would be a slowdown, so we want everything copied onto the new heap)

 <!--
 We've now got full control over our object heap, so we can really do whatever.
 As an example, since we've also got immutable lists in our interpreter, nothing is stopping us from turning a `Gc<Vec<T>>` into a custom `GcSlice<T>` type: